gngdb/nvidia-docker-ec2/README.md

 # Installing nvidia-docker on Amazon EC2

-These are a few scripts to take an Amazon EC2 from scratch to running [nvidia-docker][nd], so that you can easily run [any deep learning library][kai] (although I have to also provide a modified version of the [Tensorflow devel-gpu Dockerfile][tensor], as the standard one is not
+These are a few scripts to take an Amazon EC2 instance from scratch to running [nvidia-docker][nd], so that you can easily run [any deep learning library][kai] (although I have to also provide a modified version of the [Tensorflow devel-gpu Dockerfile][tensor], as the standard one is not